owenpriestley/owenpriestley.github.io/_portfolio/journalism/scientology.md

 The latter half of the film focuses more heavily on Marty Rathburn and his life after leaving the church.
 In other interviews, Marty’s word is taken as gospel, but Louis digs deeper for things left out of previous interviews, eventually leading to confrontation.

-In the Q&A following the screening, Louis talked about the ongoing threats of legal action, and how much he looks forward to the counter documentary thatthe church are making about him.
+In the Q&A following the screening, Louis talked about the ongoing threats of legal action, and how much he looks forward to [the counter documentary](http://www.theguardian.com/film/2015/may/04/counter-documentaries-louis-theroux-church-of-scientology) that the church are making about him.

 Louis Theroux’s first feature film has much more to offer than an insight into the church.
 In fact, you don’t have to be remotely interested in Scientology to enjoy the bizarre events that unfold as a result of this ingenious project.